 What Are Plugins?

-Plugins extend functionality or add new features to your blog such as extra widgets, an easy way to add images to posts, ability to embed documents, add sliders, add contact forms, and more.
+Plugins extend functionality or add new features to your blog such as extra widgets, an easy way to add images to posts, the ability to embed documents, add sliders, add contact forms and more.

 There are numerous plugins that you can activate in Plugins > All in your dashboard.
 Plugins should only be activated if you plan to use the functionality provided by the plugin.
 You shouldn’t activate plugins you don’t use.

 Here are just some of the plugins you might find helpful to activate on your blog: